İmam hatip school: Situation since 1980

-Research suggests that between the years of 1993 and 2000, prospective students registered at Imam Hatip high schools primarily to receive religious tutoring alongside a more general education.
-In addition, research shows enrolment at Imam Hatip high schools was based solely on the student's decision.
-The third proposed factor in the rise in popularity of Imam Hatip schools is the admission of female students in 1976.
-By 1998, almost 100,000 females attended Imam Hatip high schools, making up almost half of all students.
+Research suggests that between the years of 1993 and 2000, prospective students registered at imam hatip high schools primarily to receive religious tutoring alongside a more general education.
+In addition, research shows enrollment at imam hatip high schools was based solely on the student's decision.
+The third proposed factor in the rise in popularity of imam hatip schools is the admission of female students in 1976.
+By 1998, almost 100,000 females attended imam hatip high schools, making up almost half of all students.
 This statistic is particularly revealing because women are not eligible to become either priests or ministers.